Markus-HR/assignment-final-2024/README.md

 - Should the game be playable without the players names ?
 - Create a new GitHub repository with one eslint rule that forbids moment.
 Release that package, using GitHub Actions, and use that in this project.
 - There should be lint errors/warnings after applying that rule, fix it.
+- Make the code and relevant files pretty.
 - There are no unit tests.
 Add them.
 - There are no ui integration tests.
 Add them.
 - There are no e2e tests.
 Add them.